 Toxin Free Sunscreens

-Summary: Some commercial sunscreens which do not contain petrochemicals, cinnamates, oxygenzone or any of the potentially more harmful chemicals are made by Badger, Mexitan, and Purple Prairie.
-Some nutrients taken internally will help minimize sun damage.
+Summary: Some commercial sunscreens which do not contain petrochemicals, cinnamates, oxygenzone or any of the potentially more harmful chemicals are made by Badger, Mexitan, Purple Prairie, and Life Extension.
+Some nutrients taken internally may help reduce sun damage.

 Oxynezone has the highest hazard score of 8.

-Octinoxate ranks next highest hazard score at 6.
+Octinoxate ranks next highest with a hazard score of 6.

 Homosalate scores 4.